Can I be seen at the Student Health Center if I do not have the university's Student Health Insurance?

 Do I pay when I visit the Health Center?

-Full-time students have paid a health fee, as part of their tuition, which allows you to use of the Health Center.
+Full-time students have paid a health fee as part of their tuition.
+This provides you with use of the Student Health Center.
 However, it does not cover the cost of over-the-the counter or prescription drugs, laboratory tests, orthopedic supplies, allergy injections, immunizations, and summer health fees.
-We also charge a $10-$30 provider fee for all office visits depending on the length of time and the complexity of the care needed.
+We also charge a provider fee for all office visits depending on the length of time and the complexity of the care needed.
 For any of these additional costs, payment is expected on the day of service.
-We take the W&M Express card, VISA, MasterCard, Discover, American Express.
-As of 08/24/11 we will no longer be accepting cash or checks.
-Sorry, we do not send bills home to mom or dad.
+Forms of payment include the W&M Express card, VISA, MasterCard, Discover, American Express, as well as your W&M Student Account.
 You can review the Charges (pdf) for more information on specific fees.
 Charges are subject to change without prior notice.

 What about insurance?